faizalrf/documentation/MaxScaleSN.md

 This document is meant to be a guide on how to best setup MaxScale 6 so that it can be used with a ServiceNow deployment and MariaDB 10.4+ versions.

-All the MariaDB Servers should have the following confugration in the `server.cnf` or the `my.cnf` files
+All the MariaDB Servers should have the following confugration in the `server.cnf` or the `my.cnf` files, other than the default application specific configuration.

 ```cnf
 [mariadb]